mozilla/bigquery-etl/sql/moz-fx-data-shared-prod/search_derived/search_clients_daily_glean_v1/README.md

 The engine is normalized on both sides through `udf.normalize_search_engine`.
 On the SAP side the input is `provider_id`, except where `provider_id` is `other`, in which case `provider_name` is normalized instead.
 On the SERP side the input is `search_engine`.

 `sap_base` also projects those two raw extras as `sap_provider_id` and `sap_provider_name`, and they reach the output under those names, so a consumer can see what the engine `case` collapsed — in particular which provider an `other` row actually was.
-They are prefixed at `sap_base` rather than at the join, which is the one departure from the prefix convention described below: by `join_sap_serp_cte` the name `provider_id` already means the SERP normalized engine, so an unprefixed SAP `provider_id` would collide with it.
+They are prefixed at `sap_base` rather than at the join, which is the one departure from the prefix convention described below: by `join_sources_cte` the name `provider_id` already means the SERP normalized engine, so an unprefixed SAP `provider_id` would collide with it.
 There is no SERP counterpart to coalesce with, because SERP carries a single provider extra that `serp_base` normalizes into `provider_id` and does not keep raw.

 `partner_code` is a grain key, so two searches on the same engine and source with different partner codes on the same day produce two rows, one per code.
 It is never `null`: both sides derive it as `coalesce(nullif(partner_code, ''), 'no_code')`, so an empty string and an absent key both become the literal `no_code`.
-This is required rather than cosmetic — `partner_code` keys all four internal joins, the two `_aggregates` left joins and both full outer joins in `join_sap_serp_cte`, and BigQuery's equality never matches `null` to `null`, so a nullable key would silently lose every affected row's aggregates.
+This is required rather than cosmetic — `partner_code` keys all four internal joins, the two `_aggregates` left joins and both full outer joins in `join_sources_cte`, and BigQuery's equality never matches `null` to `null`, so a nullable key would silently lose every affected row's aggregates.
 It also means consumers can split on `partner_code` with `=` and `!=` without a `null` bucket escaping both sides.
 The expression appears twice, once in `sap_base` and once in `serp_base`.
 The two are not textually identical, because SAP has to read the value out of JSON with `json_value` first; what must hold is that both produce the same string for the same input, or the join misses.

 SAP `source` values are rewritten onto the SERP vocabulary, which the SERP side reads from `sap_source`. `abouthome` becomes `about_home`, `newtab` becomes `about_newtab`, and every remaining hyphen becomes an underscore, so `urlbar-handoff`, `urlbar-searchmode` and `urlbar-persisted` become `urlbar_handoff`, `urlbar_searchmode` and `urlbar_persisted`.
 A `null` source stays `null`.
 The expression appears once, in `sap_base`.